ianmacomber/kaggle-airbnb/README.md

 * Check out xgboost.
 * Look at other classification methods (SVM, KNN)
 * Improve feature engineering, especially of session-level data
+* Investigate seasonal trends.
+Test set is only July-Sept